TheNathannator/PlasticBand/Docs/Other/Santroller.md

 #### Alternate Reports

-In HID mode, each device also has an alternate output report style using the `0x5B` output type to send several commands at once:
+In HID mode, each device also has an alternate output report style using the `0x5B` output type to send several commands at once.
+The base report is as follows:

 ```cpp
 enum class StageKitStrobe : uint8_t